araobp/sensor-network/README.md

 I use PIC to develop sensors/actuators for IoT.

-This repo has low level blocks for IoT:
+This repo has low level blocks for IoT.

 ## UART as universal interface for IoT blocks